I have a data dump of survey data here: https://longhaulwiki.com/treatment-outcomes/

 What survey data is good for

 If something has more than 10 results in the survey data, then it’s probably not a magic cure.
 Nothing on the survey was a magic cure.
 That’s just how it is.
 Of course, not all treatments were surveyed.
-(That’s why I’m running an updated survey to capture treatments that became popular recently.)

 In general, you’ll see that a few people will report really positive results for every treatment.
 That’s why “everything works” when you go to the support groups.